city-super/Scaffold-GS/README.md

 </p>

-The code is coming soon~
+The code is estimated to be released in this week~